simongui/simongui.github.io/_posts/2014-10-07-benchmarking-go-redis-server-libraries.markdown

 The Go garbage collector has received some nice performance improvements as of late but the Go 1.7 GC still struggles with larger heaps.
 This can surface with one or multiple large Map instances.
 You can read the [details here](https://github.com/golang/go/issues/15847#issuecomment-247453018){:target="_blank"}.
 Luckily in `master` there's a fix that reduces GC pauses in these cases by `10x` which can make a `900ms` pause down to `90ms` which is a great improvement.
 I've decided to benchmark against this fix because this will likely ship in Go version 1.8.

 # CPU efficiency
-Shown in `Figure 1` Redis used less CPU resources but it's single threaded design limits its ability to fully utilize all the CPU cores.

 ```
 ----system---- ----total-cpu-usage---- -dsk/total- -net/total- ---most-expensive---
      time     |usr sys idl wai hiq siq| read  writ| recv  send|  block i/o process